 Easter is a Christian holiday celebrating the resurrection of Jesus Christ.
-It is always on a Sunday in March or April (called Easter Sunday), the previous Friday (Good Friday) and following Monday (Easter Monday) are bank holidays.
-People celebrate Easter in different ways, but many give each other chocolate eggs and eat 'hot cross buns' (sweet buns with a cross design), while children decorate eggs or take part in Easter egg hunts.
+People celebrate Easter for four days: from Good Friday to Easter Monday.
+It is traditional to give each other chocolate eggs and eat 'hot cross buns' (sweet buns with a cross design).
+Children decorate eggs or take part in Easter egg hunts.
 On the afternoon of Easter Sunday the famous Easter Parade can be seen in Battersea Park in London.